Future legal workplace: charting a fresh path in hybrid world

-At a time of dynamic change for the legal workplace, the intersection of space, technology and culture is creating opportunities for redesign.
+At a time when the legal sector is gearing up for a return to the office, the intersection of space, technology and culture is creating opportunities for redesign.
 New research highlights key areas of change for law firms across three super regions

 The legal workplace has been experiencing disruption for the past decade.
-Today, the industry finds itself at the epicentre of an increasingly competitive global landscape in which the physical, social and technological frameworks it is built upon are being forced under the microscope.
+Today, as it plans a return to the office, the industry finds itself at the epicentre of an increasingly competitive global landscape in which the physical, social and technological frameworks it is built upon are being forced under the microscope.

 Before the pandemic, there was evidence of an appetite among law firms to modernise their spaces and work differently, but Covid-19 has acted as a catalyst to turbocharge the shifts that were already occurring within the legal workplace.
 Now, there are key opportunities to reimagine the future of the legal workplace and chart a fresh path to growth and innovation.